jhaco/MangaDL/README.md

 ### Usage

+* Ensure both mangadl.py and run_mangadl.bat are in the same directory.
 * Find the comic to download (example: https://manganelo.com/manga/peerless_dad)
 * Edit the batch file and add two arguments: the website and the folder name.
 * For every comic to download, call another python line (sample below).